AntoinePrv/personal-page/content/post/1-why-conda.md

 ## Language Agnostic
-Contrary to popular believe, conda is not (only) a Python package manager.
+Contrary to popular belief, conda is not (only) a Python package manager.
 It can distribute all types of files and programs.
 For instance, you might find there:
 - Pure Python packages, such as the http library [Requests](https://anaconda.org/anaconda/requests);